 That settlement only addressed lawsuits that were filed and pending at that time.
 There are still hundreds of other lawsuits waiting to be settled or tried.
 The agreement does not stop people from bringing forward additional claims.
 For many victims, you may still be able to sue even if time has gone by since you first discovered the problems caused by your hip replacement—but there are deadlines, and the exact timeframe depends on your case.
 The sooner you can file, the better.

-Every patient who has been wronged deserves legal counsel.
-John Foy & Associates can help.
-We charge our clients nothing unless we get them money—which means there is no risk in sitting down for a FREE consultation.
-Don’t wait to get the process started!
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Every patient who has been wronged deserves legal counsel, and John Foy & Associates can help.
+We charge our clients nothing unless we win—which means there is no risk in sitting down for a FREE consultation.
+Don’t wait to get the process started – call our defective medical device lawyers at 404-400-4000 or fill out the form to your right today.